getify/You-Dont-Know-JS/async & performance/ch5.md

 Parallel JS is an experimental proposal for bringing parallelizable operations to large data sets (arrays, etc) using threads behind the scenes, assuming the operation callbacks behave in thread-safe ways.
 SIMD is similar, but proposes to map CPU-level parallel math operations to JavaScript APIs for high performance number processing in large data sets.

 Finally, asm.js describes a small subset of JavaScript which avoids the hard-to-optimize parts of JS (like garbage collection and coercion) and lets the JS engine recognize and run such code through aggressive optimizations. asm.js could be hand authored, but that's extremely tedious and error-prone, akin to hand authoring assembly language (hence the name).
 Instead, the main intent is that asm.js would be a good target for cross-compilation from other highly optimized program languages -- for example, Emscripten transpiling C/C++ to JavaScript.

+While not covered explicitly in this chapter, there are even more radical ideas under very early discussion for JavaScript, including approximations of direct threaded functionality (not just hidden behind data structure APIs).
+Whether that happens explicitly, or we just see more parallelism creep into JS behind the scenes, the future of more optimized program-level performance in JS looks really optimistic.